-A mini is a good choice for discreet use, and as an initiation to the ecig concept.
+A mini is a good choice for discreet use (being unobtrusive, keeping a low profile), and as an initiation to the ecig concept.
 If a model is chosen that looks exactly like a cigarette - white with a red LED tip - then it can be used where you would smoke a cigarette; but don't try using it indoors because people will assume you are smoking and no amount of explanation will fix it as there is bound to be confusion or resentment from some.
 Instead, get a black one with a blue or green tip, it will create less problems because it is harder to confuse with a tobacco cigarette.

 Minis do not have great performance and there is nothing that can be done to fix that situation, since in the ecig world, battery size is everything.
 A 20-a-day (1PAD) former smoker would need a minimum of 6 batteries in the pocket/purse to ensure continuous use.
 Mini ecigs have two specific tasks for which they are perfect: